d2l-ai/d2l-en/chapter_convolutional-neural-networks/conv-layer.md

 Now let us see whether we can learn the kernel that generated `Y` from `X` by looking at the (input, output) pairs only.
-We first construct a convolutional layer and initialize its kernel as a random array.
+We first construct a convolutional layer and initialize its kernel as a random tensor.
 Next, in each iteration, we will use the squared error to compare `Y` to the output of the convolutional layer.
 We can then calculate the gradient to update the weight.